assem-sehsah/usb-communication/README.md

-# tiva-c-uart-communication
+# usb-communication
-Manage any UART communication using python (pyserial and threading)
+Manage any UART/USB communication using python (pyserial and threading)

-I only implemented a dequeue method.
-And I am going to try to implement an enqueue method later when needed.